-Valdemar is situated ca. 17 km Northwest of Tyra East.
-The water depth at Valdemar is 40 m.
-Valdemar aretwo satellite installations to Tyra East, Valdemar A and Valdemar B.
+Valdemar is situated around 17 kilometres Northwest of Tyra East.
+The water depth at Valdemar is 40 metres.

-Valdemar A comprises two unmanned wellhead STAR platforms (VAA and VAB) with no helideck, connected by a bridge.
-After separation the production is transported to Tyra West for processing and transportation ashore/export, while condensate transported to Tyra East for processing and export ashore.
+Valdemar is two satellite installations to Tyra East, Valdemar A and Valdemar B. Valdemar A comprises two unmanned wellhead STAR platforms (VAA and VAB) with no helideck, connected by a bridge.
+After separation the production is transported to Tyra West for processing and transportation ashore/export, while condensate is transported to Tyra East for processing and export ashore.

-Figure 3-6 Valdemar A.
+Figure 3-6 Valdemar A

-Valdemar B comprises an unmanned wellhead STAR platform (VBA) with no helideck, about 4 km from the Valdemar VAA/VAB facility.
+Valdemar B comprises an unmanned wellhead STAR platform (VBA) with no helideck, about 4 kilometres from the Valdemar VAA/VAB facility.
 The production from Valdemar VBA is conveyed to Tyra East via Roar through a multiphase pipeline.
 The production from the Valdemar VBA platform is transported to Tyra East for processing and export ashore.

-Figure 3-7 Valdemar B.
+Figure 3-7 Valdemar B